MicrosoftDocs/EMDocs/EMDocs/Solutions/issue-corp-devices.md

 # Manage company owned devices with Intune

-There are many options available to meet their mobility experience expectations in the modern workplace, including bring your own device (BYOD) programs.
+There are many options available to meet employee mobility experience expectations in the modern workplace, including bring your own device (BYOD) programs.
 However, many organizations want to have more control over which devices are used to access company data.
 In these scenarios, businesses can implement choose your own device (CYOD) strategies where IT provides managed, mobile devices to employees.

 For CYOD strategies to be successful, companies must be able to offer a select variety of devices that users can choose from.
 This is especially true if the organization is implementing CYOD as an alternative to BYOD because if users do not like the device you issue them, they will find a way to use their own, unmanaged devices.
 With CYOD, IT can enroll only specific device types into management, reduce support costs, and help protect company data starting from the minute a device is issued to an employee.
 Employees get the mobile device options they’ve grown accustomed to in their personal lives without needing to take any additional steps or call the help desk to get their devices managed and company data access configured.